bhybhybhybhy/YoonGroup/content/authors/admin/_index.md

 ---
 # Display name
-title: David Yoon
+title: Bohak Yoon

 # Full Name (for SEO)
-first_name: David
+first_name: Bohak
 last_name: Yoon

 # Is this the primary user of the site?